 - 4 DOC and veterinary advice shall be sought in conjunction with the SBE when considering the rehabilitation requirements of any injured bats (for example legislative requirements will need to be considered).
-Once the vet has made an assessment the SBE and vet will determine any rehabilitation action required and the longer-term future for the bat(//s);- - 5 Bats(s) confirmed as injured should be sent to the Massey University Wildbase hospital for rehabilitation.
-It should be noted that release after rehabilitation is unlikely due to the risk of disease being transferred back into the local bat population; and- - 6 If the animal is dead or euthanised by the vet, it must be taken to the local DOC office as soon as practicable.
-The bat(//s) must be stored in a fridge at less than 4e_degrees Celsius until delivered to DOC.
+Once the vet has made an assessment the SBE and vet will determine any rehabilitation action required and the longer-term future for the bat(s); - 5 Bats(s) confirmed as injured should be sent to the Massey University Wildbase hospital for rehabilitation.
+It should be noted that release after rehabilitation is unlikely due to the risk of disease being transferred back into the local bat population; and - 6 If the animal is dead or euthanised by the vet, it must be taken to the local DOC office as soon as practicable.
+The bat(s) must be stored in a fridge at less than 4 degrees Celsius until delivered to DOC.

-4.5.115.7.12 Night works and lighting
+5.7.12 Night works and lighting

-Prior to construction works beginning on site, When nNight works are planned t. he SBE will be consulted on the selection and design of temporary construction lighting and permanent lighting required to undertake night works.
+Prior to construction works beginning on site, the SBE will be consulted on the selection and design of temporary construction lighting and permanent lighting required to undertake night works.
 The requirement for lighting along roads is governed by the following standards:

-- AS/NZS 1158.1.1:2005 Lighting for Roads and Public Spaces Vehicular Traffic: - AS/NZS 1158.6:2010 Lighting for Roads and Public Spaces Luminaires: - NZTA M30:2014 Specification and Guidelines for Road Lighting Design; and - CIE 88 Guide for the Lighting of Roads Tunnels and Underpasses.
+- AS/NZS 1158.1.1:2005 Lighting for Roads and Public Spaces Vehicular Traffic; - AS/NZS 1158.6:2010 Lighting for Roads and Public Spaces Luminaires;

+- NZTA M30:2014 Specification and Guidelines for Road Lighting Design; and - CIE 88 Guide for the Lighting of Roads Tunnels and Underpasses.

 The effects of particular lighting regimes are likely to be species-specific (e.g. Stone et al., 2012).
-However, where required, LED lighting will shall_should be highly directional (baffled if necessary) to minimise light spill into the surrounding environment, as well as of low intensity, longer-wavelength and lower colour temperature unless specified otherwise required for safety reasonsif practicable.
+However, where required, LED lighting will be highly directional (baffled if necessary) to minimise light spill into the surrounding environment, as well as of low intensity, longer-wavelength and lower colour temperature unless specified otherwise for safety reasons.

-Shorter-wavelength, whiter LEDs will should be avoided as these attract more invertebrates.
-LED colour temperature may not influence the attraction of invertebrates to LEDs in New Zealand (eg Pawson and Bader, 2014).
+Shorter-wavelength, whiter LEDs will be avoided as these attract more invertebrates.

 If technological advances allow, the use of LED lights that mix coloured light from three or more monochromatic LED sources will be investigated as this would potentially provide a high level of control over emitted wavelengths to allow adjustment if necessary.
-Ultimately, however,lighting design will be determined by human health and safety considerations.

-4.5.125.7.13 Reporting
+5.7.13 Reporting

 Regular reporting will be an important component of the management process during construction.
-A summary letter will be provided to $\frac{TRC}{TRC}$, NPDC and DOC every six months detailing any specific findings from the above VRP in relation to the specific wildlife authority permit for bats.
+A summary letter will be provided to NPDC and DOC every six months detailing any specific findings from the above VRP in relation to the specific wildlife authority for bats.

-Chapman, S. and Choromanski, M. 2017.
-Assessment of Ecological Effects - Bats.
-Technical Report 7f, Volume 3 of Assessment of Ecological Effects, Mt Messenger Bypass project.

-Chapman, S. 2018.
-Ecology supplementary report - Bats.

-- DOC best practice manual of conservation techniques for bats Version 1.0.
+- Chapman, S. and Choromanski, M. 2017.
+Assessment of Ecological Effects Bats.
+Technical Report 7f, Volume 3 of Assessment of Ecological Effects, Mt Messenger Bypass project. - Chapman, S. 2018.
+Ecology supplementary report Bats. - DOC best practice manual of conservation techniques for bats Version 1.0.
 2012.
 DOCDM-131465. - NZTA.
 2016.
 NZTA Bat Management Framework for Linear Transport Infrastructure Projects, November 2016 - Pawson, S.M. and Bader, M.K.-F. 2014.
 LED lighting increases the ecological impact of light pollution irrespective of color temperature.
 Ecological applications 24(7): 1561-1568. - Smith, D., Borkin, K., Jones, C., Lindberg, S., Davies, F. and Eccles, G. 2017.
 Effects of land transport activities on New Zealand's endemic bat populations: reviews of ecological and regulatory literature.
 NZ Transport Agency research report 623.
 249pp. - Stone, E.L., Jones, G. and Harris, S. 2012.
 Conserving energy at a cost to biodiversity?
 Impacts of LED lighting on bats.
 Global Change Biology 18: 2458-2465.

-56 Avifauna Management Plan
+6 Avifauna Management Plan